xbrowsersync/app/README.md

 ### Debugging in Android

-After building, in order to run the app you'll need to execute the relevant [cordova cli](https://cordova.apache.org/docs/en/latest/reference/cordova-cli/index.html) command.
-For example, to run the app on a connected device, CD into `build/android` within the xBrowserSync source directory and run the following command:
+After building, in order to run the app you'll need to execute the relevant [cordova cli](https://cordova.apache.org/docs/en/latest/reference/cordova-cli/index.html) commands.
+For example, to run the app on a connected device, CD into `build/android` within the xBrowserSync source directory and run the following commands:

+    $ cordova build android
     $ cordova run android --device

+Make sure to run the `cordova build` command at least once after running a fresh build so that required gradle files are copied (`cordova run` alone does not copy these files).

 ## Packaging